 export_profiles File

 The export_profiles file contains profile properties that inform the output of the S2S-Tool.
 This information is stored in SPECIATE as components of the PROFILES table and is retrieved using the export_profiles query.
-Following the execution of the SPECIATE query, additional (i.e., manual) formatting may be necessary before running the S2S-Tool, including conversion of the file extension to “.csv”.
+Following the execution of the SPECIATE query, additional formatting may be necessary before running the S2S-Tool, including conversion of the file extension to “.csv”.
 All SPECIATE profiles should be included within the export_profiles file, and the S2S-Tool filters the contents, which depend on the user-specified OUTPUT selected at runtime (see Section 2.4).
 This dataset is comma delimited and composed of six columns: PROFILE_CODE, PROFILE_TYPE, ORGANIC_MATTER_to_ORGANIC_CARBON_RATIO, TOGVOC, CATEGORY_LEVEL_1_Generation_Mechanism, and CATEGORY_LEVEL_2_Sector_Equipment.